 That’s what happens after 16 generations of inbreeding.

 The Habsburgs were so bent on keeping power, as they had for a few hundred years, that they often married their own blood relatives.
 After 16 generations of this, Charles II’s family was so inbred that his grandmother and his aunt were the same person.

 Do you feel sorry for Charles II yet?

 The king was unable to chew his food.
 Charles II’s tongue was so huge he could barely speak.
 He was not allowed to walk until he was almost fully grown and his family didn’t bother to educate him.
 The king was illiterate and totally dependent on those around him.

 Charles II Of Spain’s Marriages

 His first wife, Marie Louise of Orleans (Charles II’s second niece), came from an arranged marriage.
-The French ambassador wrote to the Spanish court in 1679 that Marie wanted absolutely nothing to do with the ugly king.
-He wrote, “The Catholic King is so ugly as to cause fear and he looks ill.”
+The French ambassador wrote to the Spanish court in 1679 that Marie wanted absolutely nothing to do with Charles, saying that “The Catholic King is so ugly as to cause fear and he looks ill.”